Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 About the window list and the key window

-While windowDidLoad() method is running, the window is not in the window list so it is not displayed yet.
+While windowDidLoad() method is running, the window is not in the window list, so it is not displayed yet.

-At this time, the center() method can’t center the window because the screen is not decided.
+Currently, the center() method can’t center the window because the screen is not decided.

 • Move the window to the front of the screen.

-• Make the window to a key window.
+• Make the window a key window.

 • Show the window.

-What is key window?
+What is a key window?

 Not center?